TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 event.code: 13 AND registry.key: *\\PsExec\\EulaAccepted*
 ```
 OR check via registry key `NTUSER\Software\SysInternals\PsExec\EulaAccepted`
 OR Sysmon Event ID 12 OR 13.
+For 13, filter it with `Task` as the keyword in event log explorer

 PSEXESVC temporary service will be created to execute the commands specified in the attacker's command.
 This service will then utilise named pipes for communication.